Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Introduction

 We provide implementations for both discrete and continuous state spaces.
 For discrete state spaces, the implementation requires only matrix operations as the system of equations takes the form of a finite-dimensional linear system.
 For continuous state spaces, we employ numerical integration to approximate the integral of the policy valuation step.
 Thus, there is a trade-off between simulation error and computational cost: increasing the number of grid points reduces simulation error at the cost of solving a larger linear system within a given tolerance.
 The computational cost of matrix-vector multiplication operations increases with the number of grid points.
 Therefore, we analyze the impact of the number of grid points on the number of iterations required to achieve a desired tolerance.
 We show that the number of iterations required for convergence remains approximately the same for all sufficiently large numbers of grid points.
 As a result, we can expect the number of iterations to be independent of the number of grid points for numerical integration.
 Therefore, our method allows researchers to reduce simulation error by increasing the number of grid points up to the computational limits of matrix-vector multiplication.
 Fast matrix-vector multiplication algorithms can further accelerate the computation (e.g., \cite{rokhlin1985rapid}, \cite{greengard1987fast}, and \cite{hackbusch1989fast}).
 In addition, matrix-vector multiplication is amenable to GPU acceleration, which can further reduce the computational cost.

-We illustrate the performance of our approach using three Monte Carlo simulations.
+We illustrate the performance of our approach using three numerical experiments.
 We first simulate the bus engine replacement problem to visualize the convergence behavior of our method.
 The plot of our approximation solution shows that the method uses a few iterations to find a good sieve space.
 After that, it converges rapidly to the true solution.

 Second, we analyze a model for dynamic consumer demand for storable goods similar to \cite{hendel2006measuring}.
-Comparing five solution algorithms, we demonstrate that our method is 51.5\% faster than conventional methods such as SA and an exact equation solver.
-It is also 100 times faster than value function iteration methods.
+We compare policy iteration and Newton--Kantorovich outer iterations combined with different inner solvers (MA, SA, and an exact solver), along with VFI benchmarks.
+We demonstrate that PI+MA is 80\% faster than conventional methods such as SA and an exact equation solver.
+It is also more than 90 times faster than one-step value function iteration methods.
 These substantial computational savings open the door to the use of Bayesian MCMC estimators (\cite{chernozhukov2003mcmc}), which are well-suited as the likelihood function is not differentiable in utility parameters.

 Third, we examine a dynamic firm entry and exit problem in \cite{aguirregabiria2023solution}.
 We solve the dynamic programming problem by policy iteration using MA to solve the linear system of fixed point equations.
 We vary the discount factor and number of grid points for numerical integration to evaluate the performance.
 The computational times confirm that our method improves the computational efficiency of policy iteration.
 The results show that the numbers of iterations required for convergence are approximately the same regardless of the numbers of grid points.
 Moreover, the number of iterations only slightly increases as the discount factor approaches one.
 Finally, we compare our method with TD and SA.
 The simulation results show that our method outperforms SA in terms of computational time and TD in terms of approximation error.